rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 docker compose exec netbox python3 manage.py collectstatic --noinput
 ```

+---

 ## :fontawesome-solid-gear: 4.
 Configuring Napalm
-Now, with Netbox already configured and working, let's configure and better understand how Napalm works.
+Now, with Netbox already configured and running, let's configure and better understand how Napalm works.

 **Important points, to activate the Napalm plugin we need the following requirements:**